-Jamaica Village - our downtown, with services such as the Community Church, Library, Post Office, Historical Foundation, the Elementary School, Town Offices, the Jamaica State Park and of course us.
+Jamaica Village - our downtown, with services such as the Community Church, Library, Post Office, Historical Foundation, the Elementary School, Town Offices, the Jamaica State Park and of course us and the Dirty Duck Tavern.

 Walk through the Village, meet the storekeepers, shop owners, artists and friendly neighbors that make Jamaica a great place to live and visit.